A short-term list of transportation projects scheduled to receive federal funding within a four-year time horizon

 The NVCOG planning region is divided by two metropolitan planning areas.
 Because of this, the NVCOG develops and maintains two separate TIPs, one for each MPO.
 The priority projects included in the TIPs are advanced from the MTP.
 The TIPs are developed in collaboration with CTDOT, public transit operators and member municipalities.

 Each year, millions of dollars of federal funds from the USDOT are obligated in support of the MPOs transportation improvement program.
-The following document contains tables listing projects that received federal funds in Federal Fiscal Year 2018 (October 1, 2017 – September 30 2018) through the metropolitan planning process.
+The following document contains tables listing projects that received obligations in Federal Fiscal Year 2019 (October 1, 2018 – September 30 2019) through the metropolitan planning process.

 Click the button below to take a survey to give your own thoughts on transportation improvements and projects around the region.